danyork/writing-internet-drafts-in-markdown/writing-internet-drafts-in-markdown.md

 ---
 # My own examples

-- Created using mmark via Docker image (primarily because at the time I was learning more about Docker and this gave me a reason to experiment more)
+- Created using mmark via Docker image (primarily because at the time I was learning more about Docker and this gave me a reason to experiment)
 - **draft-york-manycouches-completely-virtual-meetings**
     - https://github.com/danyork/draft-york-manycouches-completely-virtual-meetings
     - https://tools.ietf.org/html/draft-manycouches-completely-virtual-meetings-04